islavikfx/Linux-CS2-External/README.md

 ```
 Ignore errors that you may see while building project.

-Run with sudo ./LinuxCS2 if doesn't work or write spec_show_xray 1 in CS2 console.
+Run with sudo ./LinuxCS2 if doesnt work.

-#### Changelog from 23 September 2026:
+#### Changelog from 24 September 2026:

  [+] Updated menu for last game version.